 While this page provides an overview of TIEs, please consult Chapter 9 of the Campaign Finance Handbook and Chapter 13 of the Board Rules (Chapter 15 for special elections) for more detailed information.

 You register your TIE using the CFB Portal.
+The steps for registering a committee on the Portal are outlined in pages 7-18 of the Portal User Guide.
 You can register a TIE beginning the day after the general election through the deadline for the 27 day post-election disclosure statement (you can find disclosure deadlines for every election cycle here).

 All TIEs are required to file disclosure statements with the CFB using C-SMART.
 You will receive log-in credentials for your TIE C-SMART account once your TIE registration has been accepted.

 All TIEs are subject to the following donation limits and prohibitions.
 Both monetary and in-kind contributions count toward an individual’s donation limit.

 TIE Donation Limits

 Mayor, Public Advocate, Comptroller

 Just as during the election, certain types of donations are prohibited, such as from corporations and unregistered political committees (see the full list of restricted and prohibited donations here.)
 You cannot transfer in funds from another committee.
 Candidates may make unlimited donations of personal funds to their own TIE.